Geometrie/LZRobe/readme.txt

 After you have compiled LZRobe successfully, I tell you how to use LZRobe.

 The icon of LZRobe is a dog's head.
-Because the pronounciation of \"Go\" means \"dog\" in Chinese.
+Because the pronounciation of \"Go\" sounds like \"dog\" in Chinese.

 Once you open LZRobe, you will see a tool bar below the menu.
 Most of the functions of LZRobe can be found in the tool bar.

 New game will drop all the information of current game.
-A handicap game can onle be set in the file menu.
+A handicap game can only be set in the file menu.

 LZRobe allows dragging a sgf file to the window and open it.
 You can also set the default open program for an sgf file as LZRobe.

-But if there are non-ascii chars(e.g. Chinese characters) in your file name or path, you can only open it in menu or tool bar

 The move turn and number of prisoners are shown in the left of the gameboard.
 The pass and resign choice are laid on the right of the game board.
 The status of engine will be shown in the status bar at the bottom of the main frame.